Render-tree Construction, Layout, and Paint

 Finally, now that we know which nodes are visible, and their computed styles and geometry, we can pass this information to the final stage, which converts each node in the render tree to actual pixels on the screen.
 This step is often referred to as "painting" or "rasterizing."

 This can take some time because the browser has to do quite a bit of work.
-However, Chrome DevTools can provide some insight into all three of the stages described above.
-Let's examine the layout stage for our original "hello world" example:
+However, Chrome DevTools can provide some insight into all three of the stages described previously.
+Examine the layout stage for our original "hello world" example:

 Measuring layout in DevTools